Colombian Naval Infantry: Dates of importance to the Naval Infantry

 The Naval Infantry Training Base, based in Covenas, began its work in 1975, with its mission of training men and women to join the ranks of the Naval Infantry and to prepare to perform its duties of defending the territorial and maritime integrity of the Colombian nation through basic military training through its Instruction Battalions before moving to the regular units of the Naval Infantry nationwide.

 Since January 15, 1984, the Naval Infantry is a designated principal combatant command of the Navy, with its primary responsibility being amphibious and seaborne defense of the maritime and land territories of the Republic.
 Its motto is "La Voluntad Todo Lo Supera" ("Will Surpasses Everything").

-Since then, the Marines have had several changes in line with the operational situation and public order in Colombia.
+Since then, the Marines have had several changes in line with the operational situation of the armed forces and the needs of public order in Colombia.

+Traditionally all-male for much of its history, the Corps admitted its first female students of the Marine Training Base and the Basic School in 2024.

 Personnel

 The Colombian Marine Infantry fields approximately 22,000 personnel, among officers and Infantrymen, and it is by far the biggest Corps within the Navy.